ServiceStack/docs.servicestack.net/MyApp/_pages/background-jobs.md

 If instead an exception was thrown during execution, the job will be failed and all its dependent jobs cancelled and removed from the queue.

-### Executing jobs with an Authenticated User Context
+### Executing jobs with an Authorized User Context

-If you have existing logic dependent on a Authenticated `ClaimsPrincipal` or ServiceStack `IAuthSession` you can have your APIs and Commands also be executed with that user context by specifying the `UserId` the job should be executed as:
+If you have logic dependent on an Authenticated `ClaimsPrincipal` or ServiceStack `IAuthSession` you can have your APIs and Commands also be executed with that user context by specifying the `UserId` the job should be executed as: